 It was a kind of rampaged shack.
 He quietly pushed opened the door and there was a rifle pointing at him.

-A North Korean soldier was holding it, slouched on a chair asleep.
+A North Korean soldier was holding it, slouched on a chair fast asleep.

 My granddad said it reeked of alcohol.